JM-34771765/ICT171-Minecraft-Server/MinecraftInstructions.md

 Run the `sudo ./stop` command
 OR
-Type the command `stop` into the server's command line within the GUI.
+Type the command `stop` into the server's command line.

 <hr>